Research Databases

 • Click this link and start researching your family history

-If you need help we suggest visiting the Ancestry Library Edition help page or you can watch this Niche Academy tutorial.
+If you need help we suggest visiting the Ancestry Library Edition help page.

 Get ready to uncover your family's rich and vibrant history using MyHeritage Library Edition.
 With billions of historical records, available in 42 languages, exclusive family tree profiles and millions of historical photos, this database is your key to your ancestral past.
 Records span five centuries and include censuses, military records, immigration and passenger lists and so much more.
 Whether you're at the library, at home or on the go, MyHeritage Library Edition is ready to guide you on your ancestral journey.
 Start exploring your heritage today!